Just-One-Job/tip-calculator/NETLIFY.md

 ### Scripts

-- `build:netlify:tip`: Installs dependencies and builds the tip-calculator app using npm workspaces
+- `build:netlify:tip`: Installs dependencies and builds the tip-calculator app using Bun
-- `build:netlify:deal`: Installs dependencies and builds the deal-steal app using npm workspaces
+- `build:netlify:deal`: Installs dependencies and builds the deal-steal app using Bun

 ## Workspace Dependencies